INFLUENCER PRODUCT SAMPLING: How to Partner with Micro Influencers to Acquire Loyal Customers

 About the Author

-Lynne Clement is the Assistant Director of Marketing at ApexDrop with 10 years of corporate marketing experience at Procter & Gamble.
+Lynne Clement is the Director of Marketing at ApexDrop with 10 years of corporate marketing experience at Procter & Gamble.
 When she’s not connecting with amazing brands and influencers, Lynne enjoys exchanging pranks with her husband, kids, and co-workers, and rooting for Penn State teams.
 Lynne welcomes connections on LinkedIn and questions at Lynne@apexdrop.com.